dungnq271/pricing-card-frontend-mentor-challenge/README.md

 ```html
 <p><span>Gain access to our full library of tutorials along with expert code reviews.</span> <span>Perfect for any developers who are serious about honing their skills.</span></p>
 ```
-> This is to changle the layout of the normal texts in the top section from mobile view to desktop view
+> This is to change the layout of the normal texts in the top section from mobile view to desktop view

 ```CSS
 span {